Urban Sky: Microballoon technology

-Urban Sky Remote Sensing balloons operate in the stratosphere at an altitude of about 20km (about 65,000 feet), and are roughly the size of a car at launch with a payload attached underneath.
-The balloons grow in volume as they ascend and are roughly 11 times larger in the stratosphere than when they are near the ground.
-The balloons are propelled by the wind, allowing them to drift over predetermined targets from mobile launch locations depending on season.
-Urban Sky balloons are the world's first reusable stratospheric balloons.
-The small balloons fly in the same regulatory category as most weather balloons, limiting payload mass to 2.7 Kg per package.
+Urban Sky's remote-sensing balloons operate in the stratosphere at an altitude of approximately 20km (around 65,000 feet), and are roughly the size of a car at launch, with a payload attached beneath the balloon.
+The balloons increase in volume as they ascend and are roughly 11 times larger in the stratosphere than when near ground level.
+The balloons are propelled by the wind, allowing them to drift over predetermined targets from mobile launch locations depending on seasonal conditions.
+The small balloons operate under the same regulatory category as weather balloons, limiting payload mass to 2.7 kg per package.

-In 2023 they were operating more than one stratospheric flight per week in the western United States.
-Based on the 2023 American Institute of Aeronautics and Astronautics Balloon Technical Committee year end report and the StratoCat balloon flight database (which showed collectively 98 high altitude balloon flights flown by other, non-Urban Sky, operators in 2023) the Microballoon type high altitude balloon was the third most prevalent type of high altitude balloon after Latex and weather balloons.
+In 2023, the company reported operating more than one stratospheric flight per week in the western United States.
+According to the 2023 American Institute of Aeronautics and Astronautics Balloon Technical Committee year-end report and the StratoCat balloon flight database, which showed collectively 98 high altitude balloon flights flown by other operators in 2023, the Microballoon was identified as the third most common type of high altitude balloon after latex and weather balloons.